liberland/laws/drafting/drafts/border_law.md

 c) Organizational and professional rules for IBIS personnel.

-## Section 2: Border and Immigration Officers and their duties
+## Chapter 2: Border and Immigration Officers and their duties

 ### Article 32: Designation, Authority, and Duties of Border Officers

-#### § 1: Designation and Authority of Border Officers
+#### Section 1: Designation and Authority of Border Officers

 1) Border Officers are hereby appointed as the primary enforcers of border regulations and protectors of border security within the territorial boundaries of Liberland, inclusive of terrestrial and riverine borders, and areas immediately adjacent thereto, collectively referred to as the "Border Domain".

 2) In the event of border-related incidents, situations, or offenses, including criminal acts, Border Officers are vested with the authority to function as Security Agents of the Police.

-#### § 2: Duties and Responsibilities of Border Officers
+#### Section 2: Duties and Responsibilities of Border Officers

 1) In the execution of their duties, Border Officers are required to undertake, but are not limited to, the following activities: